 The Storey Lab investigates the basic biochemical principles of how organisms endure and flourish under extreme conditions.
-Our research seeks out the molecular mechanisms that underlie unique animal adaptations through the study of enzyme properties, gene expression, protein posttranslational modifications, and signal transduction mechanisms.
-The Lab is particularly well-known in the field of cryobiology for its studies of animals that survive whole body freezing during the winter, especially the frozen wood frog "frog-sicles" that have made Ken Storey’s work popular with many TV shows and magazines.
+Our research seeks out the molecular mechanisms that underlie unique animal adaptations through the study of enzyme properties, protein posttranslational modifications, signal transduction mechanisms, gene expression, and microRNA control over mRNA translation.
+The Lab is particularly well-known in the field of cryobiology for its studies of animals that survive whole body freezing during the winter, especially the frozen "frog-sicles" that have made Ken Storey’s work popular with many TV shows and magazines.
 But that’s not all.
 Our research is linked by 2 main themes: (1) biochemical adaptations that aid survival of environmental stress, and (2) metabolic rate depression – the ability to suppress metabolism and transition into a torpid or dormant state when times are tough.
-We use a range of modern molecular tools to explore these themes including enzyme kinetic analysis, protein purification, PCR, immunoblotting, differential scanning fluorimetry, Luminex technology and bioinformatics.
+We use a range of modern molecular tools to explore these themes including enzyme kinetic analysis, protein purification, PCR, immunoblotting, differential scanning fluorimetry, Luminex technology, and bioinformatics.

 Main research areas are: